MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-http-adapter/index.md

 }
 ```

->See the topic about "MFP.Server.invokeHttp" in the user documentation for a complete list of options.
+> See the API Reference for "MFP.Server.invokeHttp" in the user documentation for a complete list of options.

 ## XSL transformation filtering
 You can also apply XSL transformation to the received data, for example to filter the data.